Skip to main content

 To defer revenue recognition, collect prepayments using Materio Retainers or Deposits (learn more here).
 Then upon work completion, recognize revenue in Materio using an Invoice.
 Materio will sync the original prepayments as liability, then will trigger revenue recognition and sales tax when the final invoice syncs.
 Learn more here.

-• How are payment processing fees handled?
+• How are transaction fees handled?

 Did this answer your question?